-In 2014, close to 50,000 premed applicants to American and Canadian medical schools submitted their MCAT test results.
+In 2015, over 64,000 premed applicants to American and Canadian medical schools submitted their MCAT test results.
 While the actual weight given to MCAT scores in the admissions process varies from school to school, often they are regarded in a similar manner to your premed GPA (i.e. your academic standing).

 The MCAT has four sections, namely; (1) Biological and Biochemical Foundations of Living Systems; (2) Chemical and Physical Foundations of Biological Systems; (3) Psychological, Social, and Biological Foundations of Behavior; and (4) Critical Analysis and Reasoning Skills.

 Each section is scored from a low of 118 to a high of 132 while the midpoint is 125.
 The total score results from a combination of the four sections' scores.
 Total score range is from 472 to 528, with a midpoint of 500.

 The MCAT score report that you will receive would reflect the scores' percentiles, confidence bands that show your true score range, and score profiles that reflect your strengths and weaknesses.
 For your guide on new MCAT scores, click here: MCAT Score Report.